2lambda123/Uebergame/README.md

 License:
 =================
 Copyright (c) 2012 GarageGames, LLC
-Copyright (c) 2016 Christian Femmer aka Duion
+Copyright (c) 2018 Christian Femmer

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to